orbs-network/liquidity-hub-sdk/README.md

 ### **Creating SDK Instance**

 To use the SDK, create an instance of the liquidity hub SDK.
-This instance provides the primary functionality to interact with the Orbs Network Liquidity Hub.
+This instance provides the primary functionality to interact with the Orbs Liquidity Hub.

 ```typescript
 import { constructSDK } from "@orbs-network/liquidity-hub-sdk";